linux-system-roles/network/README.md

     When using a caching DNS plugin (dnsmasq or systemd-resolved in NetworkManager.conf) then "edns0" and "trust-ad" are automatically added.

+- `dns_priority`

+    DNS servers priority.
+The relative priority for DNS servers specified by this setting.
+The default value is 0, a lower numerical value has higher priority.
+    The valid value of `dns_priority` ranges from -2147483648 to 2147483647.
+Negative values have the special effect of excluding other configurations with a greater numerical priority value; so in presence of at least one negative priority, only DNS servers from connections with the lowest priority value will be used.

 - `gateway4` and `gateway6`

     The default gateway for IPv4 (`gateway4`) or IPv6 (`gateway6`) packets.